 Detection and control protocols in maritime environments 🚢

 Rapid biological sample analysis technology is key in these cases.
-Mobile laboratories on board can identify pathogens such as hantavirus using real-time PCR.
-The ship's ventilation and HEPA filtration system, designed to prevent aerosols, is under review.
-Contact tracing is supported by internal geolocation apps and access records to common areas.
+Mobile laboratories on board can identify pathogens such as hantavirus through real-time PCR.
+The ship's HEPA ventilation and filtration system, designed to prevent aerosols, is under review.
+Contact tracing is supported by internal geolocation apps and records of access to common areas.

 The mouse that snuck onto the luxury cruise ship 🐭

 Everything points to the passenger encountering a stowaway rodent, which didn't pay for a ticket but left its mark.
-While the ship awaits the health clearance, travelers line up for the buffet wearing masks and gloves.
+While the ship awaits the green light from health authorities, travelers line up for the buffet with masks and gloves.
 The next excursion will be to a pharmacy, not the Roman ruins.
 At least the lab mice already have extra work.